twist0R/tw_policebadge/README.md

 * To put the picture u need to go to you MDT and upload on your Profile

 # PROBLEMS
-* If u don't use a multicharacters script and only use " users " on SQL , you need to change the MySQL.Assync to this bellow
+* If u don't use a multicharacters script and only use " users " on SQL , you need to change the MySQL.Assync to this ** BELLOW **
 * SELECT * FROM user_mdt INNER JOIN users ON user_mdt.char_id=users.id where users.identifier = @identifier

 # Previews